 3. Corporate Social Responsibility Committee

 The Nomination and Remuneration Committee (NRC) of the Board of the Company interalia administers and monitors the Employees' Stock Option Scheme of the Company inaccordance with the applicable provisions of SEBI Guidelines.
-Your Company has issued andimplemented the Employees Stock Option Scheme ("Scheme") named as ADCC ESOP 2014in accordance with the Securities and Exchange Board of India (Share Based EmployeeBenefits) Regulations 2014 ('the SEBI Regulation') as a measure to reward andmotivate employees as also to attract and retain the talent to its employees.
+Your Company has issued andimplemented the Employees Stock Option Scheme ("Scheme") named as ADCC ESOP 2014in accordance with the Securities and Exchange Board of India (Share Based EmployeeBenefits) Regulations 2014 (the SEBI Regulation') as a measure to reward andmotivate employees as also to attract and retain the talent.
 Details of the stock optionsgranted under ADCC ESOP 2014 are annexed to this Report as Annexure-7.

 During the year under review the Company has allotted 26645 shares pursuant to"ADCC Employee Stock Option Plan 2014" on March 29 2019.
 The issuance ofshares pursuant to the said scheme has resulted in the increase in number of Equity sharesissued by the Company which stands at 11117085 shares as on March 31 2019 which was11090440

-I. Identifying broad areas of intervention in which the company can undertake projects;
+i. identifying broad areas in which the company should undertake projects;

 ii. to serve this policy as a guiding document in executing and monitoring CSRprojects;